qilimanjaro-tech/qililab/docs/fundamentals/platform.rst

         result = platform.execute(program=circuit, num_avg=1000, repetition_duration=6000)
         results.append(result.array)

-No you can use `np.hstack` to stack the obtained results horizontally.
+And then you can use ``np.hstack`` to stack the obtained results horizontally.
 By doing this, you would obtain an array with shape `(2, N)`, where N is the number of elements inside the loop:

 >>> results = np.hstack(results)